MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/lb-getanchorindex.md

 ## <a name="return-value"></a>Rückgabewert

-Der Rückgabewert ist der Index des Anker Elements.
+Der Rückgabewert ist der Index des Ankerelements.

 ## <a name="requirements"></a>Anforderungen